courtneyjchen/courtneyjchen/README.md

 <br clear="left"/>

-## 👩🏻‍💼 About Me
+## ⚡️ Fun Facts

 📝 I'm currently taking a GenAI course, where I'm learning how to train, deploy, and use LLMs.

 📖 I’m passionate about [data storytelling](https://docs.google.com/presentation/d/1jd0hS2ZM2GFfSQgVZKkYWkE8Ju6gczUd2knHMzNJ374/edit?usp=sharing), which I see as essential to bridging the "last mile" between insight & action.

-⚡️ My hobbies include working out, cooking, reading, and playing pickleball.
+🏓 My hobbies include working out, cooking, reading, and playing pickleball.

 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/courtneyjchen/)